 This is a chaotic system, meaning that the historical pattern of object positions has ZERO predictive power in figuring out where these objects will be in the future.

-For all practical purposes then, the above means that one can create a planetary ephemeris for a very long period of time that shows where planets were in the past and where they will be in the future.
+For all practical purposes then, the above means that one can create a planetary ephemeris for a very long period that shows where planets were in the past and where they will be in the future.
 For example, NASA has predictions of solar eclipses for about 5,000 years into the future.
-There are also predictions of lunar eclipses for one million years into the future so the model works well and chaotic behavior does not cause problems for these time periods unless there is a major change in dynamics.
+There are also predictions of lunar eclipses for one million years into the future so the model works well and chaotic behavior does not cause problems for these periods unless there is a major change in dynamics.

 False claim No. 3:

-There is no algorithm that a human can possibly discover to solve this problem.
+There is no algorithm that a human can discover to solve this problem.
 It does not exist.

 The above three false claims from the original quote above were used as supporting premises for a false conclusion: